maybeizen/maybeizen/README.md

 # Hey there, I'm maybeizen! 👋

-Welcome to my little byte of the internet.
-I’m a backend-focused developer, future cybersecurity badass, and a guy who believes in building tech that *just works* — no fluff, no fuss, just pure functionality.
+Welcome to my GitHub!
+I’m a backend-focused developer, a future cybersecurity badass, and a guy who believes in building stuff that just *works*.

-Pull up a chair, let's get nerdy. 🧠💻
+Pull up a chair, let's get nerdy.

 ---

-## 🌟 Who I Am
+## 🌟 Who is this guy?
-- 🧩 Backend lover through and through — give me APIs, databases, and system-level logic any day.
+- 🧩 Backend lover through and through.
+Frontend?
+Miss me with that.
 - 💡 Started full-stack, but backend stole my heart (and never gave it back).
-- 🔐 On a mission to become a cybersecurity wizard — military-grade systems?
+- 🔐 On a mission to become a cybersecurity wizard — military?
 That’s the dream.
 - 💖 Romance anime addict — *Tsuki ga Kirei* and *Darling in the Franxx* wrecked me in the best way.
 - 🚀 My goal?
 Build tools people *actually* use.
 Make an impact.
-Leave a legacy of clean code.
+Leave a reason to be missed.
-- 🌱 Currently exploring Rust, C, and deeper system knowledge — I’m just getting started.
+- 🌱 Currently exploring Go, Rust, and deeper system knowledge — I’m just getting started.

 ---

-## 🛠️ Tech Stack (Backend is Home)
+## 🛠️ What do you know?
 <div align="center">

 ![GoLang](https://img.shields.io/badge/GoLang-%23111111?style=for-the-badge&logo=go&color=%23111111)